 Many people struggle to supplement creatine because it can cause bloating and the unneeded stress of loading or cycling on and off.

 Many studies indicate that creatine has the most beneficial effects in the first 4-6 weeks of supplementation - mainly because the body draws on the excess creatine for faster resynthesis of ATP (as discussed).
 For this reason, many will load and unload after 4-6 weeks of supplementing creatine.
-For many bodybuilders and strength athletes the constant loading and unloading can cause bloating and discomfort - especially at the beginning of the cycle.
+For many bodybuilders and strength athletes, the constant loading and unloading can cause bloating and discomfort - especially at the beginning of the cycle.
 Our creatine blend gives you all of the benefits of creatine without the bloating or stomach distress associated with inferior creatine supplements.
 In other words, this is a no-loading creatine blend.

 Conclusive research shows that the strength effect of creatine chelate is proportional to creatine monohydrate, without the need for loading and unloading, or discomfort from bloating.